astrochili/defold-trenchfold/README.md

 ## Running the Example

-To run the example project, you first need to run two editor extension functions on a map file provided, according the [Export and Import](#export-and-import) part.
+To run the example project, you first need to import the example map.

 With the project open in Defold, right click on the [level.map](https://github.com/astrochili/defold-trenchfold/blob/master/assets/maps/level/level.map) file then click on `Convert Map to Collection`.
-This will create a variety of folders and files next to the .map file.
+This will create a variety of folders and files next to the `.map` file.
 You can now build and run the example.

 ## Install

 1. Add link to the zip-archive of the latest version of [defold-trenchfold](https://github.com/astrochili/defold-trenchfold/releases) to your Defold project as [dependency](http://www.defold.com/manuals/libraries/).
-2. Copy the `trenchfold/games/Defold` folder according [this instruction](https://trenchbroom.github.io/manual/latest/#game_configuration_files) to TrenchBroom user data folder.
+2. Copy the `trenchfold/assets/trenchbroom/games/Defold` folder according [this instruction](https://trenchbroom.github.io/manual/latest/#game_configuration_files) to TrenchBroom user data folder.
-3. Place your texture packs at path `assets/textures` to use them in TrenchBroom.
-4. Set your game project path as the game path in TrenchBroom preferences when creating the first map.
+3. Set your game project path as the game path in TrenchBroom preferences when creating the first map.
-5. Setup `textel_size` and `material` in the [worldspawn](#worldspawn) entity.
+4. Setup `textel_size` and `material` in the [worldspawn](#worldspawn) entity.

-## Export and Import
+## Import

-### Export

-Before import you need to export `.obj` file from TrenchBroom by menu `File / Export / Wavefront OBJ`.
-The importing script uses `.obj` data to parse vertices, so it must be done every time the geometry is changed.

-It would be possible to skip this step by solving the issue [#1](https://github.com/astrochili/defold-trenchfold/issues/1).

-### Import

 #### Editor Script